lovetodream/swiftdox/index.md

 Give a ⭐️ on GitHub if this documentations helped you!
 And have a look at my other Open Source Projects on GitHub.

-Any finantial support is highly appreciated.
+Any financial support is highly appreciated.

 Thanks!